 In connection with the equipment financing facility, the Company issued warrants to purchase 229,591 shares of Series E convertible preferred stock at \$0.98 per share.
 The warrant is immediately exercisable and expires at the later of (i) 10 years, or (ii) five years after an initial public offering and includes provisions for down-round and anti-dilution protection.
 The warrant is recorded at its estimated fair value utilizing the Monte Carlo simulation model with changes in the fair value of this preferred stock warrant liability reflected in other income (expense), net.
 Upon the earlier of the exercise of the warrants or the completion of a liquidation event, including the completion of an initial public offering, the liability will be reclassified to stockholders' equity, at which time it will no longer be subject to fair value accounting.
 The fair value of the warrant at issuance was \$0.2 million and is recorded as deferred financing costs and is being amortized to interest expense over the term of any related borrowings.
-As of June 30, 2011, the Company had borrowed \$3.6 million (unaudited) from the equipment financing facility.
+As of September 30, 2011, the Company had borrowed \$4.2 million (unaudited) from the equipment financing facility.

-On June 14, 2011, the Company entered into a junior secured convertible loan facility with certain existing preferred stockholders that provides for up to \$50.0 million in borrowings ("Convertible Facility").
-The Company borrowed \$12.5 million upon signing and may borrow up to an additional \$37.5 million prior to the earlier of (i) a subsequent equity financing of more than \$10.0 million or (ii) June 14, 2013, subject to the attainment of certain financial and operating conditions.
-The Convertible Facility bears interest at a rate of 9%, with interest payable in-kind at maturity which is the earlier to occur of the closing of (i) the initial public offering, (ii) a change in control or (iii) June 14, 2014.
-The initial \$12.5 million loan and accrued interest is repayable in cash or convertible into common stock at the holders' option at a price of \$0.98 per share.
+In June 2011, the Company entered into a junior secured convertible loan facility with certain existing preferred stockholders that provided for up to \$50.0 million in borrowings ("Convertible Facility").
+The Company borrowed \$12.5 million upon signing.
+In November 2011, the Company amended the Convertible Facility to provide for an aggregate of up to \$80.0 million in borrowings.
+The Company borrowed \$7.5 million in a second advance on November 2011 and may borrow up to an additional \$60.0 million prior to the earlier of (i) a subsequent equity financing of more than \$10.0 million or (ii) June 14, 2013, subject to the attainment of certain financial and operating conditions.
+The Convertible Facility bears interest at a rate of 9.0%, with interest payable in-kind at maturity which is the earlier to occur of the closing of (i) the initial public offering, (ii) a change in control or (iii) June 14, 2014.
+The initial and second advances of \$12.5 million and \$7.5 million, respectively, together with accrued interest, are repayable in cash or convertible into common stock at the holders' option at a price of \$0.98 per share.
 Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price of \$0.98 per share and the remainder in cash.
-Because of the pay-in-kind feature, the Company expects to record interest expense in excess of the stated rate.
+Because of the pay-in-kind feature, the Company records interest expense in excess of the stated rate.
 The Convertible Facility is secured by all of the assets of the Company except intellectual property, prohibits dividend payments and restricts prepayment of the convertible portion of any outstanding loans under the facility.
 The agreement also requires the Company to meet certain minimum gross profit metrics and maximum warranty claim rates in order to be eligible for further advances under the facility.